How to prepare for coding interview of Google, Microsoft, Amazon & Facebook?

 - Employment history: Your resume should not include a full history of every role you ever had – like serving as a waiter, will not show your intelligence and aptitude.
 Mostly add your technical roles, if you are applying for Software Engineering post.

 - Projects: You should add only significant projects with the technical stack used in that project.
 Try to exclude details like finished on deadline, under the guidance or, references, unless they make you look better.

 - Programming languages and Softwares: It’s advisable to add technical softwares and Operating systems like Mac, Linux, Visual Studio rather adding IDEs like Turbo C++ or MS Office tools.
 While adding programming languages, also include the level of proficiency in that particular language.
 For instance: Java (proficient), C++ (expert), exposed to : Python, Ruby.

 In the past few years, LinkedIn has proved to be a boon for both the recruiters and candidates.
 It has created a place for itself in the industry as one of the best job portal, especially after being acquired by Microsoft.

 So it’s always beneficial to create a splendid profile on the website because that’s where from, many recruiters hunt for the candidates.
 Therefore, it is also necessary to follow and connect with important people on the website.
-Only preparation and cracking the coding interview ain’t enough.
-You have to get social too.
 Try to add your connections only from within your working domain and employed by magnificent companies.
 Also, it’s not considered unprofessional to open-up and initiate a conversation.
 But keep the conversation precise and mostly technical.
 It is the best way to create a “vast & close” network.
 Better the network, better the opportunities.